Reviews You Can Rely On

 This is a great jacket for those who value versatility.
 It can take you through any number of winter activities, from winter camping to Christmas markets, without skipping a beat.
 It will keep warm when temps drop into the single digits, and even further if you add additional winter gear.
 The high quality of construction, useful features, and subtle style make this a jacket that you will reach for again and again.

-The zipper on the Nuuk connects on the opposite side, which can be a little confusing at first.
+The zipper on the Nuuk connects on the opposite side, which can be a bit confusing at first.
 The zipper is also very touchy, so it usually takes several attempts to align the teeth.
-Although stylish, the Nuuk is a tad bulky, so it doesn't pack or travel well — especially since its fabrics and insulation don't compress like a down jacket.
-However, it's super warm and dense, making it an excellent option for battling the cold.
-The The North Face McMurdo Down Parka is our favorite cousin to the Nuuk.
+Although stylish, the Nuuk is a bit bulky, so it doesn't pack or travel well — especially since its fabrics and insulation don't compress like a down jacket.
+If you want something similar, the The North Face McMurdo Down Parka is our favorite cousin to the Nuuk.
 It's down-filled, equally as warm, and just as waterproof.
 The McMurdo also is lighter and more compressible, but it isn't nearly as rugged as the Nuuk.
+If you plan on battling the cold, the Nuuk is super warm and dense, making it a great pick.

 Read more: Fjallraven Nuuk Parka Review